 - Directs you to the setup steps for each SDK or integration

 Step 1.
 Prepare to Send Data

-Choose one of the following ways to send metrics, histograms, and trace data from your application to the Wavefront service:
+Choose one of the following ways to send metrics, histograms, and trace data from your application to Operations for Applications:

 - Direct Ingestion.
-To get up and running quickly, use direct ingestion to send data directly to the Wavefront service.
+To get up and running quickly, use direct ingestion to send data directly to Operations for Applications.

 - Wavefront proxy.
-For any production environment, we recommend a Wavefront proxy to forward data from your application to the Wavefront service.
+For any production environment, we recommend a Wavefront proxy to forward data from your application to your Operations for Applications service.
 Using a proxy provides resilience to internet outages, control over data queuing and filtering, and more.

 To Prepare for Direct Ingestion

-- Identify the URL of your Wavefront instance.
+- Identify the URL of your Operations for Applications service.
 This is the URL you use when you log in, typically something like

 - Obtain an API token.